Ghulam Kadir: Early life

-Ghulam Kadir was the son of Zabita Khan.
+Ghulam Kadir was born c.
+1765 as the son of Zabita Khan.
 His father had assumed the leadership of a branch of the Afghan Rohilla after the death of his own father Najib-ud-Daula on 31 October 1770.
-As the eldest son of Najib-ud-Daula, Zabita Khan had succeeded him and was invested as Mir Bakhshi (Head of the Mughal Army) by Shah Alam II on 29 December 1770.
+As the eldest son of Najib-ud-Daula, Zabita Khan had succeeded him and was invested as Mir Bakhshi (Head of the Mughal Army) by Shah Alam II on 29 December 1770, but did not pay the customary fee of succession to his father's estate and offices.

 Imprisonment in the Qudsia Bagh

-After several rebellions by the Rohillas led by Zabita Khan, Shah Alam II began a military campaign against him, led by the Maratha leader Mahadaji Shinde.
-During this campaign Ghulam Kadir, aged eight to ten, was captured in Ghausgarh (near Hasanpur Luhari in today's Shamli district, Uttar Pradesh) on 14 September 1777 as part of Zabita Khan's family, while his father managed to escape.
+After conflicts had arisen between the Rohillas under Zabita Khan, Ghulam Kadir's father, and the Mughal emperor Shah Alam II, an imperial army under Mirza Najaf Khan was dispatched in 1777 against the Ghausgarh fort of the Rohillas.
+Ghausgarh was a mud fort built by Najib-ud-Daula, Ghulam Kadir's grandfather, about a mile of Jalalabad in today's Shamli district, Uttar Pradesh.
+After a decisive battle on 14 September 1777 Ghausgarh fort was captured and the Rohillas routed.
+Ghulam Kadir was captured on the battlefield, while his father managed to escape.

-After his capture, Ghulam Kadir was taken to Delhi.
-There he grew up in a "gilded cage" in the Qudsia Bagh: Shah Alam II called Ghulam Kadir his son (farzand) and granted him the title of Raushan-ud-Daula.
-The Mughal Emperor even wrote poems about him, some of which have been preserved.
-On the other hand it has been reported that Ghulam Kadir was castrated during his captivity.
-This, however, is disputed by modern scholarship, foremost by William Dalrymple.
+The captured Ghulam Kadir was taken to Delhi.
+There he grew up in a "gilded cage" in the Qudsia Bagh.
+Shah Alam II called Ghulam Kadir his son (farzand), granted him the title of Raushan-ud-Daula and even wrote poems about him, some of which have been preserved.
+Modern scholarship also notes that contemporary sources imply possible sexual relations between the emperor and his captive, without indicating their consensuality.
+The reported castration of Ghulam Kadir during his captivity, is, however, disputed, foremost by the Scottish historian William Dalrymple, because it was not mentioned in contemporary accounts.

 As resentment against Ghulam Kadir grew in the palace, Shah Alam II sent him back to his father, Zabita Khan, who had regained the imperial favour once more and had again been established as Mir Bakhshi.